murr2k/murr2k.github.io/_posts/2025-07-29-hello-world.md

 title: "Hello, World!
 Welcome to My Blog"
 date: 2025-07-29
 categories: [announcement, personal]
-excerpt: "After years of building software and solving problems, I'm finally starting a blog to share my journey, insights, and experiences in the world of technology."
+excerpt: "After years of building software and solving problems, Im finally starting a blog to share my journey, insights, and experiences in the world of technology."
 ---
 After years of building software and solving problems, I'm finally starting a blog to share my journey, insights, and experiences in the world of technology.

 ## Why Start a Blog Now?